Three Fundamental Rules for Houses

 Put another way, this could be called the-hip-bone’s-connected-to-the-thigh-bone rule, and it’s the first thing that a lot of people who work on houses don’t grasp.
 A house is a system built out of a lot of interacting components: framing, electrical, plumbing, HVAC…, each with its associated trade contractor.
 Mostly, the trade contractors look at a house with blinders on; they see what affects their work and not much else.

-In terms of how a house performs, we can break it down into weather shell, building envelope, and mechanical systems.
+In terms of how a house performs, we can break it down into weather shell, building enclosure, and mechanical systems.
 The weather shell keeps the elements out but isn’t usually the boundary between conditioned and unconditioned spaces.
-That would be the building envelope (or the thermal envelope), which comprises (i) a continuous air barrier and (ii) insulation that’s right up against the air barrier.
-There are many ways that the building envelope gets compromised, and even spray foam insulation isn't a panacea.
+That would be the building enclosure (also known as building envelope or thermal envelope), which comprises (i) a continuous air barrier, (ii) insulation that’s right up against the air barrier (or is the air barrier, like spray foam), and (iii) water and vapor control layers.
+There are many ways that the building enclosure gets compromised, and even spray foam insulation isn't a panacea.

 Mechanical systems have a huge impact on how a home performs.
 We know they increase the temperature difference between inside and out, but did you know that they also can create a big difference in moisture content and air pressure between inside and out?
 As you’ll see in the last rule below, those things can have a huge effect on comfort, durability, healthfulness, and efficiency.
 For best performance, you want heating and cooling systems that are properly sized and have distributions systems that are designed and installed for optimal efficiency.